 - Support (also called maintenance)

-- There are two types: child and spousal.
-Child support is money that a parent (the person who does not have custody or primary parenting time for the child) pays to the other parent to support a child.
+- Child support is money that a parent (the person who does not have primary custody/parenting time for the child) pays to the other parent to support a child.
 Spousal support is money that a spouse pays to a former spouse for financial support.

 - Support Order

-- A court order stating child and/or spousal support payments that one party must pay to the other.
+- A court order requiring the payment of child and/or spousal support by one parent or former spouse to another.

 - Written Agreement

 - An agreement stating child and/or spousal support payments that one party must pay to the other, which is signed by both parties and filed in court.